vFf0621/Dreamer4-torch/README.md

 Input images are expected to be of shape (CH, H, W) and normalized in [0, 1].

 Discrete action inputs have not been implemented.

+This will NOT be any more data efficient than other implementations; it just consists of fewer lines of code.

 Install via
 ```python